winterismute/lab/docs/lua_api.md

 The default implementation returns `spawn_vars` unchanged.

+### `getButtonsBlacklist`() &rarr; int

+Called once at the start of each episode, can be used to supply an int interpreted as a bitmap of buttons that will not be allowed to be used in the environment.
+The bitmap uses the convention of [deepmind/engine/code/qcommon/q_shared.h](deepmind/engine/code/qcommon/q_shared.h).

+### `onPlayerBotCollision`(*player_id*, *bot_id*) &rarr; nil

+Called everytime a bot with id bot_id collides with a player with id bot_id.
+Can be used to bind specific logic to these kind of collisions.

+### `getBotScriptedInput`(*bot_id*) &rarr; table

+Called at every update of any bot, can be used to pass down a speed and a velocity vector that will be used as input for that bot.
+Returning a `speed` of 0 leads to the bot being updated following the standard AI.
+The returned table must have a `speed` property interpred as a float and optionally three properties `velocityX`, `velocityY` and `velocityZ` used as input velocity vector.
+View rotations are currently not supported.

 ## Lua common helper objects

 A number of helper functions can be found in `game_scripts/common`.
 They